-The Reproductive Health Access Project (RHAP) is a national organization that works directly with primary care providers, helping them integrate abortion, contraception, and miscarriage management into their practices so that everyone can receive this essential health care from their own primary care clinicians—such as family physicians, nurse practitioners, and physician assistants.
+The Reproductive Health Access Project (RHAP) is a national nonprofit organization that works directly with primary care providers, helping them integrate abortion, contraception, and miscarriage care into their practices so that everyone can receive this essential health care from their own primary care clinicians.

-Women in the United States face huge barriers to accessing reproductive health care.
+People in the United States face huge barriers to accessing reproductive health care.
 Nearly 9 out of 10 counties do not have an abortion provider.
-In rural areas, 1 in 3 women has to travel more than 100 miles to receive abortion services.
-In 32 states and the District of Columbia, low-income women are barred from receiving Medicaid to cover abortion services in most cases.
+In rural areas, 1 in 3 abortion patients has to travel more than 100 miles to receive abortion services.
+In 32 states and the District of Columbia, low-income individuals are barred from receiving Medicaid to cover abortion services in most cases.

 Primary care clinicians, who are the main health care providers working in under-served urban and rural U.S. communities, are the key to expanding access to quality reproductive health care.
 However, merely 6% of family medicine residency programs offer training in abortion care.
 Most of them do not offer training in the most up-to-date miscarriage care or the broadest range of family planning methods.
 There is a great need to expand reproductive health training and provision of these services among primary care clinicians.

 The Reproductive Health Access Project is guided by the principle that individuals of all socioeconomic levels—no matter where they live—should have safe access to abortion, contraception, and miscarriage care from their primary health care providers.
 That is why RHAP works to expand access through the support and training of family medicine clinicians and other primary care clinicians nationwide.
-RHAP forms a bridge between the primary care community and the reproductive health movement.
+RHAP forms a bridge between the primary care community and the reproductive health, rights, and justice movement.

 RHAP accomplishes its objectives in three key ways: